History of Atlanta in Timeline

 2012: Georgia Aquarium no longer the world's largest indoor aquarium

-Until 2012, the Georgia Aquarium was the world's largest indoor aquarium, but is no longer the case.
+Until 2012, the Georgia Aquarium was the world's largest indoor aquarium.

-As of 2013, Atlanta contained the fourth-largest concentration of IT jobs in the US.
+As of 2013, Atlanta contained the fourth-largest concentration of IT jobs in the US, numbering 85,000+.

 In 2013, Metro Atlanta had the 19th largest Hispanic population in the United States.

-In 2013, the BeltLine project received a federal grant of $18 million for the southwest corridor development.
+In 2013, the BeltLine project received a federal grant of $18 million to develop the southwest corridor.

-In January 2014, Atlanta experienced one of the last occurrences of temperatures below 10 °F (−12 °C).
+In January 2014, Atlanta experienced one of its lowest temperatures in recent years.

 September 2014: Atlanta's economy ranked low among American cities

-In September 2014, Atlanta's economy was ranked 68th among 100 American cities due to an elevated unemployment rate, declining real income levels, and a depressed housing market.
+In September 2014, a report ranked Atlanta's economy 68th among 100 American cities due to high unemployment, declining income, and a depressed housing market.

-According to the Pew Research Center in 2014, approximately 63% of Atlanta residents identified as some type of Protestant.
+According to the Pew Research Center in 2014, some 63% of Atlanta residents identified as some type of Protestant.

-As of 2014, 45% of adults aged 25 or older in Atlanta had at least four-year college degrees.
+As of 2014, 45% of adults aged 25 or older residing in Atlanta have at least four-year college degrees, compared to the national average of 28%.

 In 2015, 15.2 percent of Atlanta households lacked a car.